College of Liberal Arts & Sciences

 M.A. in Art History Degree

 To earn an M.A. in art history, students must complete a minimum of 30 semester hours of graduate-level course work with a grade point average of 3.50 or higher.
 Only one semester of academic probation is allowed.
 All M.A. candidates, including transfer students, should note that the minimum academic residency requirement for the M.A. degree is 24 semester hours taken at The University of Iowa.
-M.A. candidates must earn a grade of “B” or higher in semester-long, 3000- level or above courses, in five of the following distribution fields: African (and Oceanic), Architecture, Asian, Ancient (3000 BCE–300 CE), Medieval, Renaissance and Baroque, Eighteenth- and Nineteenth-Century European, American (may include Pre-Columbian, Native American, and/or African American), and Modern/Contemporary.
+M.A. candidates must earn a grade of “B” or higher in semester-long, 3000- level or above courses, in five of the following distribution fields: African, Asian, Ancient Mediterranean, Medieval, Renaissance and Baroque, Eighteenth- and Nineteenth-Century European, American, and Modern/Contemporary.
 These courses must be taken after receipt of the B.A.
 Degree.

 All M.A. art history graduate students: